 The income to be derived through the BID levy will be based upon a set of detailed levy rules as follows:

 - The number of properties or hereditaments liable for the levy is circa 290.
 New hereditaments will be charged based on the rateable value at the point of occupation.

-- Charitable organisations in receipt of mandatory charitable relief from business rates will receive a reduction of 80% on their levy.
+- Those businesses in receipt of charitable relief on business rates will receive a reduction of 80% on their levy.

 - There will be no VAT charged on the BID levy.